Rainbow-Dreamer/musicpy_docs/docs/Basic syntax of note type.md

 degree_to_note(60)
 ```

-Gets a note type C5.
+get a note type C4.

 To get the number of pitches of a note type a, you just need